Walmart is Closing Another Location in New Mexico | Bryan Dijkhuizen | NewsBreak Original

 Walmart, 2023

-According to the February 9 article "Walmart Is Closing Multiple Locations, Starting Feb.
-17", Walmart is closing a store on San Mateo Boulevard in New Mexico.

-A spokesperson for Walmart said that the store that is located on San Mateo Boulevard will also close on Friday, March 10th.
+Walmart has been closing a lot of stores in the last few months.

+According to the February 14 article, "These Are All the Walmart Locations Closing Forever by March 10", the Walmart Supercenter in Albuquerque, New Mexico, will no longer be open for business.

-"We are grateful to the customers who have given us the privilege of serving them at our Albuquerque location," the spokesperson told the outlet.
+"We are grateful to the customers who have given us the privilege of serving them at our Albuquerque location," a spokesperson told KOB.
 "We look forward to serving them at our other stores in the surrounding communities and on walmart.com."

+The final day of business for this Walmart Supercenter is March 10th, 2023.

 If you like my content, you can signup for my free newsletter below.